 Spinal Cord Injury: An analysis of Symptoms, Causes, and Treatments

-If you even slightly suspect you have a potential spinal injury this article will point you in the correct direction for what you really must do.
+If you even slightly suspect you have a potential spinal injury, this article will point you in the correct direction for what you really must do.

 If you run, every part of your body is fair game for an injury.
-That is why it is imperative for runners and all athletes to familiarize themselves with the key components of the body that allow us to be active.
+That is why it is imperative for runners and all athletes to familiarize themselves with the critical components of the body that allow us to be active.

-So even though you don’t expect be playing linebacker during your next morning run, pay attention to any information you can obtain about your spinal cord.
+So even though you don’t expect to be playing linebacker during your next morning run, pay attention to any information you can obtain about your spinal cord.
 It is time to exercise the mind along with the body.
 The goal of this article is not to scare the reader but educate him or her about possible injuries to the spinal cord.
-Hopefully, this is knowledge you will store away and not need to act on it.
+Hopefully, this is the knowledge you will store away and not need to act on it.

 - 7 neck, or also called the cervical, vertebrae

 - 12 chest, or also called thoracic, vertebrae